The World of Scales, Intervals, The Circle of Fifths, and Diatonic Chords

 The Circle of Fifths

-If you were to generate the scale for each major and natural minor key signature (24 scales total), you would notice that each scale is distinguished by the number of “flats” or “sharps” it contains.
-This diagram from Frank Jargstorff’s blog is called The Circle of Fifths.
-Consequently, it shows that keys separated by 5ths are differentiated by one “flat” or “sharp” in the signature.
-Additionally, it is a persuasive tool when planning to modulate the tonal centre.
+If you were to generate the scale for each major and natural minor key signature (24 scales total), you would notice that each scale is distinguished by the number of "flats" or "sharps" it contains.
+This diagram from Frank Jargstorff's blog is called The Circle of Fifths.
+Consequently, it shows that keys separated by 5ths are differentiated by one "flat" or "sharp" in the signature.
+Additionally, it is a persuasive tool when planning to modulate the tonal center.

 - You should never call G♭ "F♯" in the key of Gb or Db because G♭ exists in those keys.